yairkrn/brainiac/README.md

 ## Usage

-The `virtualbrain` package provides the following classes:
+The `brainiac` package provides the following classes:

 - `Thought`